DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/data-type-provider.md

 Field | Type | Description
 ------|------|------------
-dataType | string | Specifies the data type of the column.
+dataType | string | Specifies the column's data type.

 ### <a name="value-formatter-args"></a>ValueFormatterArgs